Coder0511/Calliope/README.md

 Disclaimer: this is just a demo for the encryption especification I made.
 It does not stand out for being optimized.

-Another Disclaimer: only accepts 128 bits (key and text) and files whose content length is multiple of 128
+Another Disclaimer: only accepts 128 bits (text) and files whose content length is multiple of 16

 Requirements:

 - Python ^3.11.9

-- Random.org api key
+- Random.org api key in case you need one.
+My key's in the .env file, you can take it.

 - Flet ---> `pip install flet`